-I am a Visiting Lecturer at IU's School of Education concentrating on K-12 and higher education law courses.
+I am a Lecturer at IU's School of Education concentrating on K-12 and higher education law courses.
 My experience is in P-16 policy and law, starting as an administrator for a public charter school in Florida, leading a state resource center for charter school law, serving as a governor's education advisor, leading a state P-16 accountability agency, and serving as a coordinator for partnerships between the state's higher education and K-12 education agencies.

 I have also worked at a national education law firm focusing on issues of access and diversity in higher education.
 I was one of three Americans accepted to the Institute of Higher Education Policy's Global Fellowship Program that brought together higher education scholars and policymakers from across the globe to examine higher education issues.
 This included on-site learning in South Africa and a residency at the Rockefeller Foundation's Bellagio Institute in Italy.